CTF-handbooks/map-maker-handbook/HANDBOOK.md

   ```
   //mtschemplace map_terrain
   ```
-* You should place your terrain there.
-If you're unhappy with the result, you can return, pick another landscape, and do it again.
+* With that, your terrain should be placed there successfully.
+If you're unhappy with the result, you can go back down, pick another terrain, and do it again.

   ![image](https://github.com/CTF-handbooks/map-maker-handbook/assets/88883098/ed6996b5-3181-40b9-8080-c50cd7258cef)